visitbytrain.info

 www.nationaltrail.co.uk/thamespath

 Bus 134 from station forecourt to Wallingford Market Place, 20 minutes journey.
 M-S every 1-2 hours.
-Operated by Going Forward Buses.
+Operated by Oxford Bus.
 Buses also operate from Cholsey, Henley-on-Thames and Oxford.

 Wallingford Museum by bus